OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:6

-He appointed military officers over the people and gathered them to him in the square at the city gate, and spoke encouragingly to them, saying,
+Hezekiah appointed military officers over the people, gathered them to him in the square at the city gate, and spoke to them with encouragement, saying,

 ## 2 Chronicles 32:7